 World-Class Shows at The Grand 1894 Opera House

 For a first-rate concert or to see a Broadway show live, look no further than one of Galveston’s cultural institutions, The Grand 1894 Opera House.
 Fall is the beginning of the opera house’s nearly year-long season, and there are plenty of upcoming shows that you won’t want to miss.
-Award-winning musicians Willie Nelson and violinist Joshua Bell, as well as the world-famous percussive group STOMP, are performing at The Grand this fall.
-If you’re looking to get in the Halloween spirit, catch the screening of the classic silent film Nosferatu accompanied by celebrated organist Rob Landes.
+Award-winning musicians Wynonna and Asleep at the Wheel, as well as the world-famous The Choir of Man, are performing at The Grand this fall.
+If you’re looking to get in the Halloween spirit, catch the screening of the classic silent film Phantom of the Opera accompanied by celebrated organist Rob Landes.

 View The Grand’s schedule of upcoming shows and get your tickets today.